howtographql/howtographql/content/frontend/angular-apollo/5-authentication.md

 }
 ```

-Next you need to make one more modification to the schema.
-Generally, when updating the schema of a Graphcool project, you've got two ways of doing so:
+Next, you need to make one more modification to the schema.
+When updating the schema of a Graphcool project, you've got two ways of doing so:

 1. Use the web-based [Graphcool Console](https://console.graph.cool) and change the schema directly
 2. Use the Graphcool project file and the CLI to update the schema from your local machine